iffybooks/host-a-website-at-home/README.md

 <img src="images/vlcsnap-2024-05-04-18h10m23s765_border.png" />

-❏ *Tip: You can use the command `clear` at any time to clear the whole screen.*
+❏ *Tip: You can use the command `clear` at any time to clear the screen.*

 <img src="images/vlcsnap-2024-05-04-18h10m40s187_border.png" />